How do exponential size solutions arise in semidefinite programming?: When we do not even need a change of variables

 \end{Example}

-We remark that \eqref{eqn-Q} arises by concatenating $2 \times 2$ psd blocks of the form \eqref{eqn-khach-2by2}, then permuting rows and columns.
-In other words, \eqref{eqn-Q} is the exact representation of \eqref{problem-khachiyan} (apart from the constant $2$ being replaced by $4$), that we discussed after Example \ref{example-khanch-sdp}.
+Note that \eqref{eqn-Q-lookslikethis} arises by concatenating $2 \times 2$ psd blocks of the form \eqref{eqn-khach-2by2}, then permuting rows and columns.
+In other words, \eqref{eqn-Q-lookslikethis} is the exact representation of \eqref{problem-khachiyan} (apart from the constant $2$ being replaced by $4$ and the $u_i$ being negated in the offdiagonal positions), that we discussed after Example \ref{example-khanch-sdp}.

+Among followup papers of O' Donnell \cite{o2017sos} we should mention the work of Raghavendra and Weitz \cite{raghavendra2017bit} which gave SDPs which also have a sum-of-squares origin, and exponentially large size solutions.
+It would be interesting to see whether those SDPs are also in the regular form of \eqref{problem-sdpprime}.